Preference CDI Link Resolver records over Link in Record when merging

 * no option to add Public Notes for user information, such as when it is known via staff information or user reports that the platform is experiencing an issue.
 This is a key direct communication channel between Libraries and our users, where we can support them by sharing temporary workarounds

 * no option for sites to use the Alma URL override options at the service level, when the platform is experiencing a problem.
-This is a vital workaround for sites when Ex Libris introduces regressions, so that our users are not further impacted with loss of direct access to resources while we open cases and wait for a defect fix
+This is a vital workaround for sites to immediately implement corrections when metadata between the Alma CKB and CDI is mismatched or Ex Libris introduces regressions, so that our users are not further impacted with loss of direct access to resources while we open cases and wait for a defect fix

 * no option for sites to utilise Show License information, which includes locally configured options from Alma, with key information on our contractual obligations and limits of access.
 This is a loss not just for users but for our staff managing Document Delivery services who use this information directly in Primo as a quick workflow to determine if they can fill ILL requests from external institutions